 This also is the first time that Red Hulk's heating abilities are shown, as his footprints where coated in glass, his anger was so great he melted the rock around him into shards of crystalline glass.

-The Abomination has recently returned in Chaos War.
-Seemingly more powerful than ever he is strong enough to engage most of the Hulk family in close quarters combat.
-Abomination served the Chaos king and teamed Up with Zom to find maralo, who was at the time deaths host.
+The Abomination returned during the Chaos War, seemingly more powerful than ever as he is strong enough to engage most of the Hulk family in close quarters combat.
+Abomination served the Chaos king and teamed Up with Zom to find Marlo, who was at the time deaths host.

 Recently, the Abomination was one of several entities that haunted the Red Hulk, having been summoned to him after his cooperative team-up in Hell with Flash Thompson, the current Venom, X-23 and Alejandra the female Ghost Rider.
 The Red Hulk, haunted by a powerful spirit, was swarmed by the ghosts of those that he was partly, if not entirely, responsible for killing.
 The Abomination, craving revenge for what Ross had done to him in Russia after his transformation, sank his claws deep inside the Rulk, making him squirm and shake in pain.
 He then rammed his hand through his skull, wanting the Red Hulk to feel every ounce of pain he felt when the Abomination was shot and beaten to death.
 Luckily for Ross, Doctor Strange arrived in time to scatter the attacking ghosts, saving Red from becoming lunch for an army of life-starved specters.